31 Jul The Hill of Tara

 It is likely that the cross etched into the stone dates from this move.
 Now surrounded by a brickwork plaza which highlights the stone’s stature, when we first photographed the Lia Fáil in 1980 it was not nearly as grandly situated.

-Although there is some evidence to the contrary,116 Conor Newman points to the 12th-century description of the Lia Fáil as “the pillar-stone of the hostages” as corroboration of the accounts of its original location atop or beside the Mound of the Hostages.117 With this traditional account guiding him, George Petrie sketched the Lia Fáil in that location in 1839.
+Although there is some evidence to the contrary,116 Conor Newman points to the 12th-century description of the Lia Fáil as “the pillar-stone of the hostages” as corroboration of the accounts of its original location atop or beside the Mound of the Hostages.117 With this traditional account guiding him, George Petrie mapped the Lia Fáil in that location in 1839.

 In its mythology the stone has a symbolic meaning extending much farther back into the history of the struggles for power in Ireland.
 It is the origin, according to Geoffrey Keating, of one of the poetical names of Ireland: Inisfail (Island of the Stone of Destiny).
 But, most significantly, the Lia Fáil had a literal “voice” in the selection of the man who would be king.118 In one telling, from “”Conn of the Hundred Battles,” the king-making voice of the stone more resembled a shriek: